antoniofull/thexpatmagazine.com/src/pages/blog/2018-12-18-why-relocating-to-amsterdam-could-be-a-great-move-for-your-tech-career.md

 What makes relocating to Amsterdam especially attractive to professionals working in the often competitive and fast-paced tech industry, however, is the quality of life on offer.
 There may be plenty of great jobs available, but you won’t be expected to be shackled to your desk.

-So great is Amsterdam’s commitment to living well, that the city was ranked number one in the world for work-life balance in 2018’s [OECD Better Life Index][2].
+So great is Amsterdam’s commitment to living well, that the city was ranked number one in the world for work-life balance in 2018’s [OECD Better Life Index].
 The Netherlands also ranks above average when it comes to satisfaction with their lives in general; in the OECD residents of the Netherlands rated their contentment 7.4, significantly higher than the 6.4 global average.

 &nbsp;